maryamradd/fsnd-trivia/backend/README.md

 Base URL: the api runs locally at port 5000. with the base URL is http://localhost:5000/

-### Error Handling

-Errors are returned as json objects in the following format:

-The error types that the API returns:
-- 400: `Bad Request`
-- 404: `Not Found`
-- 422: `Unprocessable Entity`
-- 405: `Method Not Allowed`
-- 500: `Internal Server Error`

 ### Endpoints

 #### GET /questions